scrapy/scrapy/docs/topics/downloader-middleware.rst

 Failed pages are collected on the scraping process and rescheduled at the end, once the spider has finished crawling all regular (non failed) pages.
-Once there are no more failed pages to retry, this middleware sends a signal (retry_complete), so other extensions could connect to that signal.

 The :class:`RetryMiddleware` can be configured through the following settings (see the settings documentation for more info):